Economic Update | Week Ending September 14, 2024

 Freddie Mac was chartered by Congress in 1970 to keep money flowing to mortgage lenders in support of homeownership and rental housing.
 Their mandate is to provide liquidity, stability, and affordability to the U.S.

-U.S. existing-home sales – The National Association of Realtors reported that existing-home sales totaled 3.78 million units on a seasonally adjusted annualized rate in December, down 6.2% from an annualized rate of 4.03 million in December 2022.
-The median price for a home in the U.S. in December was 382,600, up 4.4% from $366,500 last December.
-There was a 3.2-month supply of homes for sale in December, up from a 2.9-month supply last December.
+U.S. existing-home sales July 2024 – The National Association of Realtors reported that existing-home sales totaled 3.95 million units on a seasonally adjusted annualized rate in July, down 2.5% from an annualized rate of 4.05 million last July.
+The median price for a home in the U.S. in June was $422,600, up 4.2% from $410,109 one year ago.
+There was a 4-month supply of homes for sale in June, up from a 3.3-month supply one year ago.
 First-time buyers accounted for 29% of all sales.
-Investors and second-home purchases accounted for 16% of all sales.
-All-cash purchases accounted for 29% of all sales.
-Foreclosures and short sales accounted for 2% of all sales.
-In 2023, 4.09 million existing-homes sold, the lowest level since 1995, while the median price reached a record high level of $389,800.
-Existing-homes include single-family, condominium, townhomes, and co-ops.
+Investors and second-home purchases accounted for 13% of all sales.
+All cash purchases accounted for 27% of all sales.
+Foreclosures and short sales accounted for 1% of all sales.

 The graph below shows the trajectory of mortgage rates over the past year.